 Trading Strategies – Wrapping It Up

 These four indicators are certainly not perfect.
 However, taken as a group, they provide an excellent approach to trading cryptocurrencies.
 Successful crypto trading is certainly possible.
 However, it requires patience, discipline, and a handful of reliable indicators.
 The indicators are the easy part.
-The hard part is the patience, discipline, and dedication.
+The hard part is having the patience, discipline, and dedication.

 Based on my trading results, I’m convinced that certain price patterns are repetitive in nature.
 I believe in the notion that past trading activity and price movements are valuable indicators of future price direction.
 I’m also convinced that technical analysis will generate superior results, particularly if the technical indicators are trend-following in nature.